 - 1. At least 54 credits earned (or in progress) - 2.
 Combined cumulative GPA of 2.50 (includes transfer courses) - 3.
-Completion (or in progress of minimum pre-business coursework)
+Completion (or in progress of minimum pre-business coursework) with a grade of C or better.

 Applications submitted after the mid-semester deadline will be processed on a rolling basis.